plotdb/grantdash/engine/api/custom/README.md

 Project editing / rendering is driven by `prj.ls`.

-A custom board is a board with `detail.custom.view` field set to the name of view to use. brd and prj data will be passed to frontned through `viewLocals` components.
+A custom board is a board with `detail.info.view` field set to the name of view to use. brd and prj data will be passed to frontned through `viewLocals` components.

 Note that for custom board, the detail we post will be stored in `viewLocals.prj.detail.custom`.
 Following code depicts the save / load scenario: